shrosler/PowerShellScripts/PowerShell/update-git-remote-url/README.md

 **NewUrlPrefix** - the new URL you wish to update.
 Can also be a part of the URL (mandatory).

 **WorkingDirectory** - the root directory for the script to search for Git repositories recursive.
-When not provided the current directory will be the working directory (optional).
+When not provided the current directory will set as the working directory (optional).

 ## Examples: